FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_authentication/_index.md

     "title": "Authentication",
     "linkTitle": "Authentication",
     "weight": "110"
-}The following set of topics provides detailed <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> login setting configuration and authentication information for end-users and administrators and LDAP and SiteMinder configuration information:
+}The following set of topics provides detailed {{< SecureTransport/componentshortname  >}} login setting configuration and authentication information for end-users and administrators and LDAP and SiteMinder configuration information:

--   <a href="c_st_about_sso" class="MCXref xref">Single Sign-On (SSO) and Single Logout (SLO)</a> - Describes the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Single Sign-On and Single Logout functionality.
+-   <a href="c_st_about_sso" class="MCXref xref">Single Sign-On (SSO) and Single Logout (SLO)</a> - Describes the {{< SecureTransport/componentshortname >}} Single Sign-On and Single Logout functionality.
 -   <a href="c_st_sso_configuration" class="MCXref xref">Single Sign-On (SSO) configuration</a> - Provides configuration prerequisites, an overview of the main configuration files, and describes configuring SSO.
 -   <a href="c_st_enable_sso_admin" class="MCXref xref">Enable Single Sign-On (SSO) for administrators</a> - Describes how to enable SSO for administrators.
 -   <a href="c_st_enable_sso_endusers" class="MCXref xref">Enable Single Sign-On (SSO) for end-users</a> - Describes how to enable SSO for end-users.